Racism in United States college fraternities and sororities: History

-Greek life has a long history of policies that have contributed to racism and lack of diversity in many Greek organizations, where fraternities are viewed as a place that "breeds snobbery, incubates hate, fosters foppery, reduces favoritism, and crushes individuality".
-In resistance to racism in GLOs, as far back as 1906, Black GLOs were founded.
+Black college fraternities dates as far back as 1903.
 Members of other racial groups began to form their own fraternities and sororities.
 In 1912, the first Latino fraternity, Sigma Iota, was founded at Louisiana State University; in 1931, it merged to form Phi Iota Alpha, the oldest Latino fraternity.
 In 1948, the first MGLO fraternity was founded at the University of Toledo and the first Latina sorority were founded in 1975.
 In 1981, the first MGLO sorority was founded at Rutgers University.
 More MGLOs were founded “nationally and locally” the following years to continue as a “foundation transcending racial, national, and religious differences”.
 Soon after, Multicultural Greek Councils were formed to govern affiliated MGLOs, both national or local fraternities and sororities.

 By the end of the 1960s, White Greek Life Organizations (WGLOs) eliminated official policies that prohibited race-based membership.
 However abolishing these clauses did not prevent GLOs from using other means of maintaining racist and exclusive practices.
 Following the elimination of explicitly racist policies, Greek organizations sustained their racist practices through more informal means of discrimination.
 This is often seen through forms of de facto segregation, white supremacist overtones at Greek parties and events, mock “slave auctions”, and accounts of white fraternity members dressing in “blackface”.
 For instance, several white fraternities have been found building homecoming floats with racist themes, staging racist skits, and holding parties with racist themes.
 Furthermore, in terms of de facto segregation, despite eliminating racially exclusionary policies, many white Greek life organizations failed to actively pursue and promote new members of color.
 Therefore, lack of diversity within Greek Life organizations remains relatively unchanged.

 People of color continue to feel marginalized within these organizations.
 Because the foundations of Greek life were built on biased practices, WGLOs continue to provide a structure that enforces euro-centrism and conformity among its members.
 Although Greek systems today are not divided into separate racial categories, GLOs are still viewed as the desirable option when it comes to seeking membership, because they historically have had more access to resources and networking opportunities that people in non-white GLOs do not.
 At the present moment, WGLOs are pressured to integrate people of color, but they do so under conditions that they set themselves.
 This puts those people of color wanting to join in positions where they both have to “perform” and embrace their ethnic differences, while trying to assimilate to traditional practices that encourage homogeneity.